Call SelectQuote

 We can help make sure you’re getting the most out of your Medicare coverage.

-Medicare Eligibility is the same across all states.
-Individuals must be U.S. citizens or legal residents residing in the U.S. for a minimum of 5 years.
+Medicare eligibility is the same across all states.
+Individuals must be U.S. citizens or legal residents who have resided in the U.S. for at least 5 years.
 Additionally, applicants must also meet one of the following:

 Be at least 65 years old